Craig Roberts

 Songstress and Presenter Beverley has been a firm favourite with audiences and listeners across Wales for a generation.
 Craig has had the pleasure of working with Beverley on many occasions, perhaps most notably on the performances they presented to commemorate the 60th anniversary of D-Day and VE Day in 2004/05, in which Beverley was also a featured soloist

-Beverley can be heard regularly on her BBC Radio Wales programme 'Showtime', while further information on her extraordinary career can be found at her own website www.beverleyhumphreys.com
+Further information on Beverley and her extraordinary career can be found at her own website www.beverleyhumphreys.com

 John Owen Jones